Frequently Asked Questions

-You must be 8 years of age or older to participate on the low course and 6th grade or higher to participate on the high course.
+You must be 8 years of age or older to participate on the low course and 12 or older to participate on the high course.
 Otherwise, participation is open to anyone in the group!

 Why should our group use the challenge course?

 Challenge courses provide a great teambuilding experience.
 Members of a group or team come away with a wonderful bonding experience where they get to know each other on a deeper level and learn a lot about each other.
 They will learn to communicate with each other more effectively, develop trust, cooperate better, and have fun, among other things.